fatihpense/zig-wasm-string-and-struct/readme.md

 # Zig WebAssembly example of passing String and using Struct references in WASM Host language

+Here is a Youtube video that explains the example: <https://www.youtube.com/watch?v=dskKJj4qfeo>

 The important code and comments reside in `./zig/wasm.zig`

 WASM Host (Java) example is in `./java` directory.